PlatformLab/HomaModule/README.md

 - There now exists support for using Homa with gRPC: see the [GitHub repo](https://github.com/PlatformLab/grpc_homa).

-- To build the module, type "make all"; then type "sudo insmod homa.ko" to install it, and "sudo rmmod homa" to remove an installed module.
+- To build the module, type `make all`; then type `sudo insmod homa.ko` to install it, and `sudo rmmod homa` to remove an installed module.

+- For best Homa performance, you should make the following configuration
+  changes:
+  - Enable priority queues in your switches, selected by the 3 high-order bits of the DSCP field in IP packet headers.
+You can use `sysctl` to configure Homa's use of priorities (e.g., if you want it to use fewer than 8 levels).
+See the man page `homa.7` for more info.
+  - Enable jumbo frames on your switches and on the Linux nodes.
+  - Set the `rtt_bytes` parameter via `sysctl` to match your network's latency and bandwidth.
+  - It may also be useful to set other Linux networking parameters.
+As one example, see the script  `cloudlab\bin\start_xl170`, which is what I use to configure my test nodes.

 - A collection of man pages is available in the "man" subdirectory.
 The API for Homa is different from TCP sockets.